 Weather in Rabat, Morocco

 We chose to visit Morocco during the last week of October because we wanted to avoid the crowds.
-The best period for visiting Morocco is November – April, but going first week of May (like my sister) or last week of October (like me) offers a less crowded experience when visiting major attractions.
+The best period for visiting Morocco is November – April, but going the first week of May (like my sister) or last week of October (like me) offers a less crowded experience when visiting major attractions.

 Due to Rabat’s waterfront, the humidity levels here are high, unlike the arid feel of other cities.
 The temperatures in Rabat are similar to the standard ones in Morocco (North & South) for this time of year 30°C/86°F. At times, the temperatures in North Morocco might go down a few degrees, so having a cardigan with you might help.